AI Summit

 About the AI Summit

-The MSU AI Summit will be held on Wednesday, May 7, 2025, in the STEM Teaching and Learning Facility.
-This event will bring together faculty, staff, librarians, and graduate students from diverse disciplines to shape MSU’s role in AI education, research, and everyday applications.
+The second annual MSU Ethics AI Summit will be held on Tuesday, May 5, 2026, at the STEM Teaching and Learning Facility.
+This event will bring together faculty, staff, librarians, and students from across disciplines to highlight AI innovation at MSU and shape our institution’s role in AI education, research, and everyday use.

-Campus will be activated on May 7 with events focused on teaching and learning innovation, student success, and graduate teaching support.
-We hope these events will provide creative crossovers and strategic opportunities to collaborate on the same day and beyond.
+Campus will be activated the first week of May, with events focused on teaching and learning innovation, student success, and graduate teaching support.
+We hope these events will offer opportunities for creative crossovers and strategic collaboration.

-The agenda below will be updated as details are finalized.
-If you have questions please contact Ana Lesage, MSU Ethics Institute project manager.
+If you have questions regarding the AI Summit, please contact Ana Lesage, MSU Ethics Institute assistant director.

 Keynote Speaker